In this post, I’m going to share 7 private pilot books that will help you prepare for and pass your FAA knowledge exam and practical test.

 Plus, once you do get to your instrument rating, you’ll already have this book to help you study for the instrument rating practical test.

-The above list is some of the top books available to help you in your training.
+The above list is some of the best books for ppl available to help you in your training.
 But there are many additional options to choose from.
-Here are a few other books you may find helpful as you prepare for your exams.
+Here are a few other pilot books for beginners you may find helpful as you prepare for your exams.

 We earn a commission if you make a purchase, at no additional cost to you.02/18/2024 04:38 am GMT

 The Pilot's Manual: Ground School: All the aeronautical knowledge required to pass the FAA exams and operate as a Private and Commercial Pilot$59.95

 If you’re looking for ground school books, this is the one to buy.
 This book will get you prepared for both your private pilot and commercial knowledge tests.

 We earn a commission if you make a purchase, at no additional cost to you.02/18/2024 04:43 am GMT